openbmc/docs/designs/event-logging.md

   which are persisted and available for external system management through standards such as Redfish.
-  - These errors must be structured, versioned, and the complete set of errors able to be created by the BMC should be available at built-time of a BMC image.
+  - These errors must be structured, versioned, and the complete set of errors able to be created by the BMC should be available at build-time of a BMC image.
   - The set of errors, able to be created by the BMC, must be able to be transformed into relevant data sets, such as Redfish Message Registries.